jrhau/isup2pcap/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+I would love to make this compatible with the other SS7 tools.

 Please make sure to update tests as appropriate.